sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

       command: ["sh", "-c", "git clone"]

-You can configure multiple such initContainers as well: like how we did for multi-containers pod. :
+You can configure multiple such initContainers as well: like how we did for multi-containers pod.:
 In that case, each init container is run one at a time in sequential order.:
 ```